Analysis | So what is Trump’s position on the threat to Ukraine?

 While he no longer has the same platform on social media that he once did (Twitter and Facebook took a dim view of his efforts to overthrow Biden’s election), he still releases frequent messages on the website of his political action committee.
 He still conducts interviews (albeit almost exclusively with sycophantic right-wing outlets), and he still holds rallies.
-Part of his attempts to reinforce his position as head of the party is acting like he is the head of the party, a bit of theater he enjoys.
+Part of his attempts to reinforce his position as head of the party is acting as if he is the head of the party, a bit of theater he enjoys.

 In the moment, this raises an interesting question: What’s Trump’s position on the increased aggression that Russia is demonstrating toward Ukraine?
-And, more importantly, if Russia were to invade, how would Trump react?
+And, more important, if Russia were to invade, how would Trump react?

+Sign up for How To Read This Chart, a weekly data newsletter from Philip Bump

 No statements centered on Ukraine have been published on his PAC’s website.
-Or, rather, none about the current tension; there are a number of statements in which Trump fumes about Democrats, mentioning Ukraine as a way of complaining that he was unfairly impeached for his efforts to get that country’s president, Volodymyr Zelensky, to aid Trump’s reelection bid.
+Or, rather, none about the current tension.
+There are a number of statements in which Trump fumes about Democrats, mentioning Ukraine as a way of complaining that he was unfairly impeached for his efforts to get that country’s president, Volodymyr Zelensky, to aid Trump’s reelection bid.

 At his rally in Arizona over the weekend, Trump mentioned the issue only cursorily — and solely to attack Biden.